 - A Visual Guide to Migraine Headaches - Slideshow

 - Find a local Neurologist in your town

 What are cranial neuralgias, facial pain, and other headaches?

 Neuralgia means nerve pain (neur= nerve + algia=pain).
 Cranial neuralgia describes inflammation of one of the 12 nerves that supply the motor and sensation function of the head and neck.
 Perhaps the most commonly recognized example is trigeminal neuralgia, which affects cranial nerve V (the trigeminal nerve) and can cause intense facial pain.

 What causes tension headaches?

 While tension headaches are the most frequently occurring type of headache, their cause is not known.
-The World Health Organization estimates that in the developed world, 80% of women and 67% of men will experience this type of headache.
 The most likely cause is contraction of the muscles that cover the skull.
 When the muscles covering the skull are stressed, they may become inflamed, go into spasm, and cause pain.
 Common sites include the base of the skull where the trapezius muscles of the neck insert, the temples where muscles that move the jaw are located, and the forehead.

 There is little research to confirm the exact cause of tension headaches.
 Tension headaches occur because of physical or emotional stress placed on the body.
 For example, these stressors can cause the muscles surrounding the skull to clench the teeth and go into spasm.
 Physical stressors include difficult and prolonged manual labor, or sitting at a desk or computer for long periods of time concentrating.
 Emotional stress also may cause tension headaches by causing the muscles surrounding the skull to contract.